adammeh/chaos-engineering-tutorial/pod-failure/step2/text.md

 backend-xxxxx                    1/1    Running       0      10s
 ```

-If it doesn't say 1/1 under "READY", wait a bit and check again.
+If it doesn't say "1/1" under "READY" and "Running" under "STATUS", wait a bit and check again.